 - Not on Academic Integrity Probation currently or during the prior semester

-During the seven weeks of the program each student will be housed with a Guatemalan family in one of several communities around Lake Atitlán.
+During the seven weeks of the program, each student will be housed with a Guatemalan family in one of the several communities around Lake Atitlán.
 Students will receive room, breakfast, lunch, and dinner and laundry services.
 Families help students learn Spanish and establish networks in the community.
-During excursions students will lodge in hotels two to a room and a meal allowance will be provided.
+During excursions, students will lodge in hotels two to a room and a meal allowance will be provided.

 EXCURSIONS & EVENTS